yaroslavgorshkov/final-project/README.md

 ### Setup
 1. Clone the repository to your local machine.
+2. Install Postman or other similar program for testing endpoints
+3. Install and setup postgreSQL or or other relational database
-2. Configure the database connection in `src/main/resources/application.yml`.
+4. Configure the database connection in `src/main/resources/application.yml`.
-3. Build the project using Maven: `mvn clean install`.
-4. Run the application: `java -jar target/final-project-0.0.1-SNAPSHOT.jar`.
+5. Run the application

 ## Usage
 After starting the application, you can interact with the API using tools like Postman or Curl.
 Below are some example requests: